coreos/bootupd/README.md

 ### systemd bootctl

 [systemd bootctl](https://man7.org/linux/man-pages/man1/bootctl.1.html) can update itself;
-this project would probably just proxy that if we detect systemd-boot is in use.
+this project just proxies that if we detect systemd-boot is present.

 ## Other goals